Back to Blog

 Getting to Deutsche Bank Park: Complete Transport Guide

-Navigating your way to the Deutsche Bank Park for the Helene Fischer concert is straightforward with Frankfurt am Main's excellent public transport network.
-The venue is conveniently located in the Sachsenhausen district, south of the city centre.
+Navigating your way to Deutsche Bank Park for the Helene Fischer spectacle in Frankfurt is straightforward, thanks to the city’s excellent public transport network.

-Accessibility: The Deutsche Bank Park is equipped to handle visitors with disabilities.
-There are designated accessible parking spaces, lifts, and viewing platforms.
-Public transport connections are also generally accessible.
-It is advisable to contact the venue directly in advance to discuss specific needs and arrange assistance.
+Accessibility: Deutsche Bank Park is well-equipped to accommodate visitors with disabilities.
+Accessible parking spaces are available, and the venue provides ramps and elevators for easy navigation.
+Public transport stations are also generally accessible.
+It is advisable to contact the venue directly in advance to arrange specific needs or inquire about accessible routes and seating.

 Food, Drink & Local Recommendations